 Smoothies are one of the more challenging things (in my opinion) to get “right” on a keto diet.
 Because most smoothies are traditionally made with lots of sugar-rich fruit (hello, bananas), it can be difficult to create a smoothie that tastes good but doesn’t kick you out of ketosis for the day.

-I think I’ve gotten it right with this keto raspberry smoothie though!
+After trial and error, think I’ve gotten it right with this keto raspberry smoothie though!
 This recipe uses just a small amount of fiber-rich raspberries to add that classic fruity flavor to the icy beverage.

 Here’s what you’ll need to make this: